-Net losses and LAE paid in the three months ended June 30, 2022 was flat compared with the same period in the prior year and decreased slightly for the six months ended June 30, 2022 compared with the six months ended June 30, 2021.
+Net losses and LAE paid decreased in the three and nine months ended September 30, 2022 compared with the same periods in the prior year.
 Foreclosures on mortgages purchased or securitized by the GSEs were suspended through July 31, 2021.
 Under a CFPB rule that was effective through December 31, 2021, with limited exceptions, servicers were required to ensure that at least one temporary procedural safeguard had been met before referring 120-day delinquent loans for foreclosure.
 As the various foreclosure moratoriums came to an end in 2021, we expect net losses and LAE paid to increase, however, the magnitude and timing of the increases are uncertain.

-The following table presents our net losses and LAE paid for the three and six months ended June 30, 2022 and 2021.
+The following table presents our net losses and LAE paid for the three and nine months ended September 30, 2022 and 2021.